Beautiful Easy Hikes Near Burlington, Vermont

-Vermont’s only metropolis has been named one of the healthiest cities in the United States many times over, and according to Wallet Hub, it comes in as the 20th healthiest city for 2023.
+Vermont’s only metropolis has been named one of the healthiest cities in the US many times over the years, perhaps because it takes its outdoor recreation so seriously.

-Burlington takes its outdoor recreation very seriously, with an abundance of green spaces, trails, parks, and gardens throughout the city.
 If you’re planning a visit to this beautiful part of Vermont, you’ll be happy to know that there are lots of easy hikes near Burlington to take advantage of.

-Whether you’re hiking with your family, or just want to get away from the bustle of town for a bit, chances are there’s a hiking trail near Burlington with your name on it.
+Whether you’re hiking with your family or just want to get away from the bustle of town for a bit, chances are there’s a hiking trail near Burlington with your name on it.

 Featured Read: AMC’s Best Day Hikes in Vermont